Tuesday, August 13, 2024

 2. Take a dance class

-Dance classes may initially appear in your myBarnard program as 0 credits -- if you don't change this when registering, you can fill out the Form to Request a Point of Dance Credit.
+Barnard dance technique classes are now TWO CREDITS.
+They may initially appear in your myBarnard program as 0 credits -- if you don't change this when registering, you can fill out the Form to Request a Point of Dance Credit.

 3. Depending on your background and interests, here are some popular ways to enrich your academic experience while also adding a credit or two.